 It is about :

-- Number of deaths per year under 65 due to diseases of the circulatory or respiratory systems (deadline 2 years)
+Number of deaths per year under 65 due to diseases of the circulatory or respiratory systems (deadline2 years).

-- Municipal waste generated (domestic and commercial) (deadline less than one year)
+Municipal waste generated (domestic and commercial) (deadline less than one year).

-- Cinema (deadline less than one year)
+The cinema variables (deadline less than one year).

 15.1.
 Comparability - geographical

+The definitions of the "City statistics manual" make it possible to ensure the comparability of data colletedby countries.
 We point out that there is a new spatial division of the FUA.
-And some cities include several municipalities to create a Greater city.
+And some cities include several municipalitiesto create a Greater city.

 15.2.
 Comparability - over time